2ptr/i_hate_AMSI/README.md

 ## what is this and why is this public

-A collection of custom obfuscated AMSI bypass methods (taken from [here](https://github.com/S3cur3Th1sSh1t/Amsi-Bypass-Powershell)) for powershell sessions as well as a collection of obfuscated scripts for bypassing Microsoft Defender.
+A collection of custom obfuscated AMSI bypass methods (source taken from [here](https://github.com/S3cur3Th1sSh1t/Amsi-Bypass-Powershell)) for powershell sessions as well as a collection of obfuscated scripts for bypassing Microsoft Defender.

 Even though I hate MDE, showing off how easy it is to bypass AMSI can only help make it better.
 Right now it is the only protection for a significant amount of home users and smaller enterprises which is bad.